sthysel-freight/containers/README.md

 Possibly the only usefull thing here.

 ## [tor](tor/)
-Pry loose the man's dearh grip on your private parts.
+Pry loose the man's death grip on your private parts.
+Or try anyway.

 ## [weewx](weewx/)
 Weather box.